dproctor/wedding-website/schedule.md

 <h3><a class="anchor" name="cassidys" id="cassidys"></a>The Cassidys' Home </h3>

-Our wedding ceremony, dinner reception and dancing will be at the Cassidys' beautiful property along the Salmon River at the site of the historic Salmon River Lodge.
+Our wedding ceremony, dinner reception and dancing as well as the Farewell Breakfast will be at the Cassidys' beautiful property along the Salmon River at the site of the historic Salmon River Lodge.
 (Look out for the Motel sign on the barn across the river from Highway 75.)
 The ceremony and cocktail hour will be outside.
 Dinner will be in an open-air tent, and we'll dance in the barn!
 For warmth, there will be blankets, patio heaters and fires.
 It should stay warm enough through dinner in the tent, and we'll be in the barn by the time it's dark and cold.
+(We will be leaving the large barn doors open on both sides to keep air flow.
+This will be colder but more COVID-safe.)

-<b>Getting there:</b> There will be a shuttle from downtown Stanley.
+<b>Getting there:</b> For the wedding, there will be a shuttle from downtown Stanley.
 Check out the map and schedule below.
-There are about 10 parking spaces right at the shuttle drop-off.
+There are about a dozen parking spaces right at the shuttle drop-off.
 Please only use those if we aren't able to pick you up with the shuttle or for any special needs.
+For the Farewell Breakfast, it's about a 15-minute walk from town.
+If you drive, park before the bridge or at the turnout just past the turn for the Cassidys.

 <b>Address:</b> 101 Salmon River Lodge Lane, Stanley